 Before submitting an abstract, the submitter must create a simple User Profile with their name, email address, and credentials.
 This enables them to log back into the abstract submission site.
 After an abstract has been created, modifications can be made until the submission deadline.
 There is no limit on the number of abstract submissions from any one individual.

-The final deadline to submit the abstract(s) is August 22, 2019 at 11:59 PM EDT.
+The final deadline to submit the abstract(s) is September 13th.
 Abstracts will not be able to be submitted online after this date.
-The submitting author will receive notification of acceptance by September 5, 2019.
 At the time of the confirmation of acceptance of your abstract, presenters will be requested to register for the meeting.
 Deadline for abstract confirmation of acceptance and presenter registration is October 17, 2019.
 All accepted abstract authors will have the opportunity to present their abstracts during the mini-oral presentations on-site at the International Transplantation Science Meeting.

 Abstract submissions should broadly pertain to all aspects of both basic and translational transplant science.